Aryan-Sajith/Proptosis-Computer-Vision-Independent-Study-Spring-2025/code/toy-problem-SimCLR/README.md

 ## Overview

 This folder implements a toy-phase experiment to demonstrate the benefits of self-supervised learning (SSL) with SimCLR in low-data regimes.
-We use the UTKFace dataset to pre-train a ResNet-based encoder and then fine-tune it on a small age‐group classification task (<20 vs. >60 years).
+We use the UTKFace dataset to pre-train a ResNet-based encoder and then fine-tune it on classifying between the age boundary of 30 (<= 29 vs. >= 30 years).
 A from-scratch CNN baseline is compared against the SSL‐pretrained model under identical few-shot conditions.

 ## Directory Structure